petrbol/RouterConfigurationTool/README.md

 7. logout & login to make bash-completion work correctly
 8. configure rct.
 Manual configuration or automatic setup.
 Setup will try to find network interfaces and offer you to add to add to the rct configuration.\
 `rconfig vpp setup` # start setup\
-`rconfig vpp set MainCore 0 Workers 3` # configure VPP to use 3 cpu cores for workers\
+`rconfig vpp set MainCore 0 Workers 3` # configure VPP to use 3 cpu cores for workers and core 0 as main\
 `systemctl start rctStart` # if everything is ok, you can enable service after start bellow

 If `vppctl show interface` show your interfaces and you are still connected to the management port, you can enable rct on startup.\